Moonlight (soundtrack): Reception

 Giving a score 7.7 out of 10, Calum Marsh of Pitchfork reviewed "Nicholas Britell composed a score that splits the difference between classical and codeine".
-About the chopped and screwed technique for the score, Marsh explained "Moonlight is all about slowing things down: it’s about how identities are made, how appearances are cultivated, and how if we stop for a moment the difference between who we’re trying to be and who we are becomes obvious.
+About the chopped and screwed technique for the score, Marsh explained "Moonlight is all about slowing things down: it's about how identities are made, how appearances are cultivated, and how if we stop for a moment the difference between who we're trying to be and who we are becomes obvious.
 The clash in styles lays bare these themes so compellingly.
-It’s real life chopped and screwed."
+It's real life chopped and screwed."
 Writing for Drowned in Sound, Adam Turner-Heffer gave a score of 8 out 10 and commented "Britell's soundtrack is every bit as unnerving and beautiful as the film it colours and is well worth exploring as a wonderful piece of contemporary music, as well as cinema."
 Laurie Chen of The Quietus called the album as "immensely evocative and conjures up entire scenes of the film when only a fragment is heard".
-James Southall of Movie Wave wrote "Britell tells the musical story well, but on album it doesn’t offer nearly as compelling a musical narrative despite scaling some high peaks along the way."
+James Southall of Movie Wave wrote "Britell tells the musical story well, but on album it doesn't offer nearly as compelling a musical narrative despite scaling some high peaks along the way."

 Accolades

 Moonlight's score by Nicholas Britell received nominations under Best Original Score category in major award ceremonies—including Academy Awards, Golden Globe Awards and Critics' Choice Movie Awards.
-He lose all of them to Justin Hurwitz for his score in La La Land (2016).
+He lost all of them to Justin Hurwitz for his score in La La Land (2016).
 However, at the 2017 Black Reel Awards, Britell won the award for Outstanding Original Score, and also won the Hollywood Music in Media Award for Best Original Score in a Feature Film.